 Depending on where you live, driving around with a crack or a chip in your windscreen is different shades of illegal.

 Another factor to take into consideration is the size and placement of the chip or crack.
 As you might recall from a previous post, if the crack is near the edge of the windscreen, there’s a very good chance that the structure of the windscreen itself is compromised.
 If that’s the case, it’s not safe to drive and you need to either repair or replace the car glass as soon as possible.

 What are the consequences of driving with a crack in my windscreen?

 The legal ramifications of being caught driving with a crack (even a minor one) on your windscreen by the law can be severe.
 In the UK, you stand to receive penalty points on your licence or even receive a fine.

-The cracks on your windshield could be considered significant enough to compromise the integrity of the windshield and put yourself and other drivers on the road physically in danger.
+The cracks on your windscreen could be considered significant enough to compromise the integrity and put yourself and other drivers on the road physically in danger.

 Hardly seems worth it.